Post: How to Transform Your ATS into a Hiring Intelligence Hub: Smart Data Integration

 • Whether the field is currently populated consistently (spot-check 50 recent records)

-Flag every data point that currently lives outside the ATS — assessment scores in emailed PDFs, sourcing channel in a spreadsheet column, interview ratings in a shared doc.
+Flag every data point that currently lives outside the ATS — assessment scores in emailed PDFs, sourcing channel in a spreadsheet column, interview ratings in a shared document.
 Each of these is a gap your integration needs to close.

 Step 2 — Define Data Governance Rules Before Connecting Any Systems